fbranda/alaskapox/README.md

 it easier for us to add to our list.
 Just open an issue and attach a CSV / XLSX file in this repository, or email data to francesco.branda.contact@gmail.com.
 Remove any Personally Identifiable Information.

+## For more information about Alaskapox:

+Please see our information page dedicated to [Alaskapox](https://tinyurl.com/alaskapox).
+Here you will find in-depth details about the disease, including symptoms, diagnosis, treatment, and recommendations.

 ## License and attribution

 This repository and data exports are published under the CC BY 4.0 license.